eshwarayyala/learning_experiments/README.md

-# learning_experiments
+# Learning Experiments

-This repo is for my expriementing wiht AI and Machine Learning and Data Science and the like
+This repo is for my experimenting with AI and Machine Learning and Data Science and computer science applications in general